Nessvah/TinDog/README.md

 ## About The Project

+Tinder is a really popular app between people who wants to look for someone to ... date?!
+Well, I think dogs deserve an app like that as well, or at least, something similar. 🐕🔥🐩

 A simple project to refresh my skills with JavaScript ES6 and classes.
-The goal was to as well follow the design file provided.
+Another goal was to follow the design file provided as well.

 ### Screenshots